Hemasagar2299/E-Commerce-Store-Analysis/README.md

  ## problem Statement
  The Olist Store Analysis aims to analyze customer purchasing patterns and payment statistics on an E-commerce platform, Olist.
 This project covers several key performance indicators (KPIs) such as weekday vs weekend sales, payment statistics, delivery time, and customer behavior.Leverage existing data to gain valuable insights and formulate targeted marketing approaches.

+## Key Performance Indicators
+ Weekday Vs Weekend Payment Statistics
+Number of Orders with review score 5 and payment type as credit card.
+Average number of delivery days taken for pet shop Average price and payment values from customers of Sao Paulo city Average Shipping Days Based On Review
+Top 10 States With Profits